FatherFireball/fatherfireball.github.io/content/posts/the-deacon.md

 # >> SCRATCHPAD

 based on papa emeritas
-deacon that abuses power in order to manipulate others
+deacon that raises the dead, very flashy in appearance